Bryantcornwell/CV-ORB-image-stitcher/README.md

 ## Discussion
 ### part1.py
 There were some difficulties with that were encountered in the early stages of the orb matching algorithm.
-The first version of the algorithm was written based on the information gather from the image and feature matching video in Module 6 Feature Points.
+The first version of the algorithm was written based on the information gather from the image and feature matching video in Module 6 Feature Points [1].
 The initial debugging consistent of changing the keypoint data type in order to carry out mathematical operations.
 The first visualization of the feature point matching algorithm in the figure below gave an idea of apparent semantic issues.
 Utilizing a high threshold, many of the orbs from the first image were mapped to similar location(s).
 The root causes were that the second nearest matches were not updated correctly, and the keypoints were used as the descriptors in the distance calculations.

 ![Phase1_orbmatch.png](documentation/images/example_match_100_20220326133138.png)

 __ADD MORE IMAGES/ PART1 DISCUSSION POINTS__

 The runtime of part1.py using the orb matching algorithm took around 3 hours to run with multiprocessing enabled.
-While looking through the Q&A board, the class was given permission to use the cv2.BFMatcher().knnMatch() function from the openCV library.
+While looking through the Q&A board, the class was given permission to use the cv2.BFMatcher() function from the openCV library [2].
 This decreased the computational runtime to around 3 minutes.

 (Why did we use agglomerative clustering instead of other algorithms?
 Maybe explain with possible reference?)